People from aviation: Maria Valeria Tofan - cabin crew

 In my case, the progress was slowed down slightly due to a medical incident, which prevented me from flying for almost 9 months.
 During this time, I had the opportunity and time to learn many things.

-I am currently in charge of Business Class, which would be the second step in the career of board companion.
+I am currently working on Business Class, which would be the second step in my career as a flight attendant.
 From here you can advance to First Class or cabin chief.
-I had the opportunity to test them both and I can say that they are extremely pleasant challenges.
+I had the opportunity to test both and I can say that they are extremely pleasant challenges.

 What are your future professional plans?
 Do you want to stay in aviation or pursue another job?